openstack-archive/deb-python-aioeventlet/doc/using.rst

 .. function:: link_future(future, loop=None)

-   Wait for a future, a task, or a coroutine from a greenthread.
+   Wait for a future, a task, or a coroutine object from a greenthread.

    Return the result or raise the exception of the future.